 Some of the causes of obesity are glandular malfunctions, malnutrition, emotional tension, boredom, habit, and love of food.
-It has also been linked to food sensitivities or food allergies and may be the result of either binge eating disorder or compulsive eating.
+It may be the result of either binge eating disorder or compulsive eating.

 Obesity results from a complex interaction between genes and the environment characterized by long-term energy imbalance.
 Heredity plays a primary role in the development of overweight and obesity, but lifestyle choices can be the most influential.
 These include lack of physical activity, a diet high in fat, sugar, and low in fiber, smoking, and stress.